Last updated on September 29, 2023

 The shattered glass cards are only available in The Brothers’ War collector boosters.

-- 12 The Brothers’ War MTG Collector Boosters—15 Magic cards + 1 foil token in each booster
+- 12 The Brothers’ War MTG Collector Boosters—15 Magic cards plus 1 foil token in each booster

 - Only packs that may contain Shattered Glass alternate-art Transformers cards